ryczu0/DehashEZ/README.md

 # Hash

 This program accepts SHA256 and SHA512 hashes, with an optional salt.
-So, this includes, AuthMe hashes, DynamicBungeeAuth hashes, simple hashes. etc
+So, this includes, AuthMe hashes, DynamicBungeeAuth hashes, etc

 When the program finds the original hash value, it will display it on the screen and automatically copy it to your clipboard.